-The Solvency II Directive requires that the assumptions used to calculate the Technical Provisions are "realistic".
-The Delegated Act sets out further detail on what is required.
+The PRA Rulebook for Solvency II firms - Technical Provisions requires that the assumptions used to calculate the Technical Provisions are "realistic".
 The following sections summarise the material assumptions underlying the calculation of the Technical Provisions.

 D.2.3.1 Discount rate/yield curve/fund growth assumptions